cspace-deployment/cspace-webapps-ucb/ucjeps/apps/csvimport/README.md

 1. Set up the webapp the usual way (i.e. follow the instructions for deploying Django webapps)
-1. Make the following directories to how the various job files:
+1. Make the following directories to hold the various import files:

 ```
 cd